Hello folks and have a nice evening :)

 Anyway, sandalwood is a fragrance that has an oriental scent and is supposed to bring the Orient into your home.
 It should smell soft and balsamic, but also seductive.
 It is said to have an aphrodisiac effect because its composition is said to resemble male hormones.
 Pah! ...that's so not true!
 I've used who knows how many scents with sandalwood (both with and without how wildly near women to wag their hands to move my aphrodisiac scent cloud in their direction!), never has a woman turned over after me or even threw herself at my neck *seeeeeeufz*

-(It's like this Axe-Deo-advertisement from back then, you can spray as much as you want, the women don't rip your clothes off...!!).
+because of this (It's like this Axe-Deo-advertisement from back then, you can spray as much as you want, the women don't rip your clothes off...!!).

 Be that as it may, now I come to Sandalo from Acqua di Parma, a brand I generally like (Fico di Amalfi, for example, is one of my favourite fragrances, is definitely worth a test! :) And Sandalo is also a quite successful scent, which I liked very much.